Golden Horde: Khanate of Kazan (1445)

 Ulugh Muhammad ousted Dawlat Berdi from Crimea.
 At the same time, the khan Hacı I Giray fled to Lithuania to ask Vytautas for support.
 In 1426, Ulugh Muhammad contributed troops to Vytautas' war against Pskov.
 Despite the Golden Horde's greatly reduced status, both Yury of Zvenigorod and Vasily Kosoy still visited Ulugh Muhammad's court in 1432 to request a grand ducal patent.
 A year later, Ulugh Muhammad lost the throne to Sayid Ahmad I, a son of Tokhtamysh.
-Ulugh Muhammad fled to the town of Belev on the upper Oka River, where he came into conflict with the Grand Duchy of Muscovy.
+Ulugh Muhammad fled to the town of Belyov on the upper Oka River, where he came into conflict with Moscow.
 Vasily II of Moscow attempted to drive him out but was defeated at the Battle of Belyov.
-Ulugh Muhammad became master of Belev.
-Ulugh Muhammad continued to exert influence on Muscovy, occupying Gorodets in 1444.
+Ulugh Muhammad became master of Belyov.
+Ulugh Muhammad continued to exert influence on Moscow, occupying Gorodets in 1444.
 Vasily II even wanted him to issue him a patent for the throne, but Ulugh Muhammad attacked him instead at Murom in 1445.
 On 7 July, Vasily II was defeated and taken prisoner by Ulugh Muhammad at the Battle of Suzdal.
 Despite his victory, Ulugh Muhammad's situation was pressed.
 The Golden Horde was no more, he had barely 10,000 soldiers, and thus could not press the advantage against Moscow.
 A few months later he released Vasily II for a ransom of 25,000 rubles.
 Unfortunately, Ulugh Muhammad was murdered by his son, Mäxmüd of Kazan, who fled to the middle Volga region and founded the Khanate of Kazan in 1445.
-In 1447, Mäxmüd sent an army against Muscovy but was repelled.
+In 1447, Mäxmüd sent an army against Moscow but was repelled.